 The movie, however, also had some over-the-top, slapstick scenes.
 The first time this happened, my wife and I snorted a bit and shook our heads with incredulity.
 “I can’t believe it,” she whispered.
 She groaned and rolled her eyes in disdain.
 Had we been alone, I’d have surely done the same back to her, but before I could, the kid’s laugher overwhelmed me.
 Theirs wasn’t a pleasant chuckle or even a spontaneous giggle but a deep, unrestrained belly laugh that permeated the theater; perhaps, it was the most hilarious thing they’d ever seen.

 I couldn’t help myself.
 I laughed, too.
-Yes, the scene was stupid (by my standards), but the kids delighted in its excessive, exaggerated buffoonery – and I delighted in them.
+Yes, the scene was stupid (by my standards), but the kids delighted in its excessive, exaggerated buffoonery—tend to hold back emotion and restrain ourselves and I delighted in them.

 Similar scenes followed.
 I laughed aloud.
 Not that it was funny, but I enjoyed it simply because they enjoyed it.
 Their laughter became my laughter; their glee produced my glee.